build-on-aws/content/FAQ.md

 ### How do I add posts to a space feed?

 A post can be place in one or more spaces.
-In order to do that, given the space name(s), add the following to the post frontmatter header:
+In order to do that, given the space name(s), add the following to the post front matter header:

 ```yml
 spaces: